 Throughout this tutorial, we’ll be using a specific set of terms which are defined below:

-A seat acts as an individual Construct 3 license, which can either be assigned to a specific user or distributed using an access code.
-An educational subscription for Construct 3 is made up of as many seats as you need.
-For example, if you needed thirty computers using Construct 3 at once, you’d require thirty seats.
+A seat acts as an individual Construct 3 license, which can either be assigned to a specific user account OR distributed using an Access Code.

 Seats can be assigned to accounts registered with us on construct.net.
 When a seat is assigned, it means the user can access the full version of Construct 3 as a license has been assigned to that account.